-When you’re in the middle of a disaster, your horizon shrinks.
+When you’re in the middle of a disaster, your horizon shrinks, and in our case, you’re not thinking about hiring fundamentals.
 Instead of thinking about the coming year, you’re focused on making it to the end of the week.
 Challenges are being dumped on your (virtual) desk on a daily basis – so you’re not stepping back to consider the bigger picture.
 In fact, it’s not entirely clear exactly what the bigger picture is.

 The bigger picture is a big reason why I conduct the Recruiting Trends survey each year.
 It’s a chance to get your input on what has happened to you in the past year – and what you think will happen in the coming year.
 I’ll have the complete results available in a few weeks, but an early analysis provides a sense of how the hiring industry is staying the same – and also changing.

 It will not surprise you to learn that revenues over the past 12 months are down for 59% of the respondents.
 What I found more interesting was that 22% saw increases in revenue during the pandemic.
 Even more promising is that 62% have seen increases in revenue in the past 30 days.
 That doesn’t mean that things are ‘back to normal’ – but it seems to indicate that enough businesses across a variety of industries have started hiring again to have an impact on recruiting sites.